hoholms/hoholms/README.md

 - 👋 Hi, I’m @hoholms
+- 📖 I'm a 3rd year student at CEITI
 - 👀 I’m interested in programming on Java, C++, and maybe something more...
 - 🌱 I’m currently learning Java
 - 📫 How to reach me: ninikabug@gmail.com